What’s Your Mindset Type? And How You Can Fix It If You Have A Fixed Mindset

+Do you know what your mindset type is?
 Your mindset is simply the way you think about yourself and your abilities.
 It can be fixed or growth-oriented.
-A fixed mindset means you believe that your abilities are set in stone and cannot be changed.
+A fixed mindset means you believe your abilities are set in stone and cannot change.
 A growth mindset means you believe that your abilities can be developed over time with effort and practice.

 Your attitude is what motivates you to do anything, and it's also what inhibits you from doing things.
-Your mentality has an impact on how you see yourself and others around you.
-The many types of mindsets have various meanings for each person as to why and how they think as they do.
+Your mentality shapes how you see yourself and others.
+The many types of mindsets have different meanings for each person, explaining why and how they think as they do.
 There are advantages and drawbacks to each mindset.

 There are benefits and drawbacks to each type of mindset.
 People with fixed mindsets may be more likely to give up in the face of challenges, while those with growth mindsets may be more likely to persist in the face of adversity.
 People with fixed mindsets may also be less likely to take risks, while those with growth mindsets may be more willing to take chances.

 What matters most is your ability to be self-aware and willing to work on developing a growth mindset.
-If you are struggling with either type of mindset, consider talking to a therapist or counselor for help in identifying the root causes of your struggles and developing strategies for personal growth.
+If you are struggling with a fixed mindset, consider talking to a therapist or counselor to help you identify the root causes of your struggles and develop strategies for personal growth.

 What kind of mindset do you have?

 The number of mindsets that you can have is limited only by your imagination.
-The ability to generalize mentality is key to comprehending the mindset that influences how you think in all areas of your life.
+The ability to generalize mentality is key to understanding the mindset that shapes how you think across all areas of your life.
 Fixed and Growth mindsets are the two principal kinds of mindsets.
 Each has its own set of advantages and disadvantages.

 If you're not sure what type of mindset you have, there are a few key signs to look for.
 Do you tend to blame others when things go wrong?
 Are you lazy and unwilling to put in the effort or take on new challenges?
 Do you crave more, always wanting more money, power, or prestige?
 Or do you feel grateful for what you have and readily help others with their goals?

 A fixed mindset is one in which the individual has a negative or fatalistic attitude toward mistakes.
 If you have a fixed mindset, you tend to believe that your abilities or qualities are set and cannot be improved.
-You hold certain preconceptions about yourself, such as your intellect level and personality or character.
+You hold certain preconceptions about yourself, such as your level of intellect and your personality or character.
 These individuals are often self-limiting and focused on proving themselves to others.

 Fixed-mindset individuals often believe that they are:

-• Limited – fixed-mindset individuals often believe that their abilities are limited and cannot be changed.
+Fixed-mindset individuals often believe their abilities are limited and unchangeable.

-• Greedy – these people are focused on obtaining more than they have, often at the expense of others.
+Focused on acquiring more than they have, often at the expense of others.

-• Short-term planners – individuals with a fixed mindset are typically focused on short-term goals and rewards, rather than long-term ones.
+People with a fixed mindset are typically focused on short-term goals and rewards rather than long-term ones.

 Here's how a fixed mindset shows up: